jsdoublel/jsdoublel.github.io/content/publications/_index.md

 ```
 </details>

-## DISCO+ QR: rooting species trees in the presence of GDL and ILS.
+## DISCO+QR: rooting species trees in the presence of GDL and ILS.

 #### Abstract